 of women to teach.

 Mary Magdalene as Jesus' beloved disciple who possessed

-and taught superior knowledge than the public
+and taught superior knowledge than the public orthodox

-of Thomas records a very interesting promise made to Peter
+a very interesting promise made to Peter by Jesus.

-This seemingly strange comment can only be understood in the context
+strange comment can only be understood in the context

 of Jesus teaching the one-ness of all things which

 In the Acts of Philip,